margarita-form/margarita-form/README.md

 - [React](https://www.npmjs.com/package/@margarita-form/react) → `npm install @margarita-form/react` → [View React example](#example-dynamic-form-with-react)
 - [Angular](https://www.npmjs.com/package/@margarita-form/angular) → `npm install @margarita-form/angular` → [View Angular example](#example-dynamic-form-with-angular)
+- [HTML and JS](https://www.npmjs.com/package/@margarita-form/core) → `npm install @margarita-form/core` → [View HTML & JS example](#example-dynamic-form-with-html-and-js)
-- [Core](https://www.npmjs.com/package/@margarita-form/core) → `npm install @margarita-form/core` → [View TypeScript example](#example-form-with-core)
+- [Other frameworks](https://www.npmjs.com/package/@margarita-form/core) → `npm install @margarita-form/core` → [View TypeScript example](#example-form-with-other-frameworks)

 ## Features

 - **Asynchronous validation** - Validate form fields with build in validators or create your own.
 Margarita form validation supports validators that can be functions, promises or even observables.
 - **Schema based controls** - Form’s controls are created with a simple schema that consists of fields.
 Schema can be created with simple JSON data from your database or from javascript objects extended with custom functionality.
 - **Conditional form fields** - With margarita form’s active and visible states you can control conditional cases for your form easily.
 Connect any function, promise or observable to render fields conditinally.
-- **Written with TypeScript** - Typescript support is crucial for modern libraries and so margarita form is build to be typescript native library with support to utilize your custom types.
+- **Written with TypeScript** - TypeScript support is crucial for modern libraries and so margarita form is build to be typescript native library with support to utilize your custom types.
 - **CMS & CRM compatible** - It’s possible to create form schema with any CMS or CMR and use all features of margarita form with that.
 Existing forms can be extended with margarita form’s api and data can be submitted to where ever needed.
 - **Storage and syncronization** - You can enable locally stored data to allow users continue filling the form later.
 On top of storage you can allow form data syncronization between tabs via [Broadcast Channel API](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API)
 - **Form field localization** - Margarita form supports localization for form fields.
 You can create forms that generate values or you can localize form's content.